SteveIves/AzureKeyVaultDemo/README.md

 Having configured your Azure Key Vault and Active Directory services you will need to record several pieces of information in the source code of the sample application.

-Edit AzureData.def and declare values for the following identifiers.
+Copy the contents of AzureDataRenameMe.dbl to AzureData.def and then declare values for the following
+identifiers:

 | Identifier              | Value                                                              |
 | ----------------------- | ------------------------------------------------------------------ |